- Rating: Fair

 - Conditions: Visit the state park website for the current boat ramp schedule.
-The bass have moved up to their spawning beds in shallow water, and fishing is good.
-Crappie fishing is also good.
+Rainbow trout have been stocked, and fishing should be fair.

 - Location: Washington County, near Hurricane